-- 5 year cash flow forecast;
+- 5-year cash flow forecast;

 - Terminal growth factor; and

 - Discount rate.

 The outcome of the impairment assessment could vary if different assumptions were applied.
 As a result, the evaluation of the recoverable amount of intangible assets including goodwill is a key audit matter.

 How our audit addressed the key audit matter

-As part of our procedures we assessed the Group's determination of Cash Generating Units (CGUs).
 The Group has determined there is one CGU, being the whole Group.

-Our procedures included but were not limited to:
+Our audit procedures included but were not limited to:

-- to assessing and challenging: - the assumption of one cash generating unit is appropriate; - the accuracy of the FY18 budget approved by the Board by comparing the budget to FY17 and FY16 actuals; - the assumptions used for the future growth rate by comparing normalised average growth rate from FY16 to FY17 to the growth rate adopted in the impairment model; - the key assumptions for long term growth in the forecast cash flows by comparing them to historical results and industry forecasts; and - the discount rate applied by comparing the weighted average cost of capital to industry benchmarks. - testing, on a sample basis, the mathematical accuracy of the cash flow models; - agreeing inputs in the cash flow models to relevant data including approved budgets and latest forecasts; - reviewing management's sensitivity analysis in relation to key assumptions including discount rate, growth rate and terminal value; and - we assessed the appropriateness of the disclosures including those relating to sensitivities in the assumptions used, included in Note 10.
+- to assessing and challenging: - the assumption of one cash generating unit being appropriate; - the accuracy of the FY19 budget approved by the Board by comparing the budget to FY18 actuals; - the assumptions used for the future growth rate by comparing normalised average growth rate from FY17 to FY18 to the growth rate adopted in the impairment model; - the key assumptions for long term growth in the forecast cash flows by comparing them to historical results and industry forecasts; and - the discount rate applied by comparing the weighted average cost of capital to industry benchmarks. - testing, on a sample basis, the mathematical accuracy of the cash flow models; - testing, on a sample basis, the validity and accuracy of intangibles capitalised during the financial year; - considering management's assessment of those with definite and indefinite useful lives; - testing, on a sample basis, the validity and accuracy of amortisation expense and accumulated amortisation where appropriate; - agreeing inputs in the cash flow models to relevant data including approved budgets and latest forecasts; - reviewing management's sensitivity analysis in relation to key assumptions including discount rate, growth rate and terminal value; and - assessing appropriateness of financial statement disclosures including sensitivities to assumptions used, included in Note 9.